 Not all acoustic guitars are equally made, and that may be obvious by their very diverse price ranges.
 Neither do they have the same playability or ease-of-use even though they essentially have the same components.

-Believe it or not, acoustic guitars can vary in shape, size, and materials.
+Believe it or not, the best guitars can vary in shape, size, and materials.
 The differences can make or break your experience.
 So, where’s the middle ground?

 Planning on flying the skies or hitting the pavement with your trusty axe at your side?
-Perhaps a mini size guitar or one with travel-friendly features might appeal to you.
+Perhaps a mini size guitar or a good travel acoustic guitar might appeal to you.
 Beginners might want to test the waters of affordable guitars before dedicating a large sum of cash on one that might not yet suit their lack of skill.

 Feel free to strum by our top picks since we’ve thought of it all.
-With plenty of options, there’s sure to be a guitar that will speak to you.
+With plenty of options, there’s sure to be some guitars that will speak to you.

 It’s unlikely you’ve inherited an antique guitar that’s been collecting dust and value over the decades it’s been sitting in the attic.
 So, you’re going to have to set some budget restraints if you plan on paying your mortgage and keeping your kids fed and clothed this month.